nationalarchives/pronom-ld-beta/frontend/README.md

 This will start a development server on port 8080 and serve the frontend assets.

+### Pug Templates support

+[Pug](https://pugjs.org/) is the successor of the Jade templating engine. templates can be used as the base template language instead of HTML.
+Pug allows for, among other things, the use of partials, which is why it is used here so a library of partials can be used and reused across the project.

 ### Adding a new page

 When adding a new website page, for it to be recognised by the bundling system there are a few steps: